 It is also important for workers to be encouraged to take their time and work carefully to avoid staircase and other types of construction accidents.

-Contact a New Jersey Construction Accident Lawyer if You’ve Been Hurt
+Contact Our New York and New Jersey Construction Accident Lawyers if Injured

 If you have been injured in a construction staircase slip and fall or trip and fall accident, then it is important to contact a New Jersey construction injury attorney as soon as possible to learn more about your legal rights and possible recovery.
-You can reach an experienced New Jersey construction injury lawyer today at 1-800-362-9329 and you can learn more about what to do after a construction fall in our FREE publication, Hurt in a Construction Accident?
-You’re Not Alone .
+You can reach an experienced New York and New Jersey construction injury lawyer today at 1-800-362-9329 and you can learn more about what to do after a construction fall in our FREE publication, Hurt in a Construction Accident?
+You’re Not Alone.